gubaojian/DuktapeJava/README.md

      Toast.makeText(activity, "Javascript toast", Toast.LENGTH_SHORT).show();

-java can also call any method or get property on javascript object.
+java can also call any method or property on javascript object.

       importClass("com.efurture.react.DataUtils")